 Not enough other binders.
 What are binders?
 Ingredients like eggs and egg whites or bread and bread crumbs.

-You can also use crackers like in my Gluten Free Meatloaf or potato chips like in my Easy Gluten Free Meatloaf Recipe with Potato Chips & Carrots.
+You can also use potato chips in my Gluten Free Meatloaf Recipe with Potato Chips and Carrots.

 Keeping your meatloaf moist

 Making sure you have plenty of fat in your meat is the best way.
 You can do this by buying a higher fat ratio ground meat.
 Or by adding fat through binders like eggs or a little milk.

 Another way is to finish the top with ketchup or barbeque sauce about 30 minutes before the meatloaf is finished smoking.
 This adds great flavor, too.